aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 Lines 121-172 implement a simple heuristic to count the number of times the person waves his hand.
 It tracks the direction the right wrist is moving in and notes when the wrist changes direction.
-Upon encountering two direction changes, e.g. left -> right -> left, one wave is counted.
+Upon encountering two direction changes, e.g., left -> right -> left, one wave is counted.
 The heuristic also waits until the right wrist has been lifted above the right should before it starts tracking hand direction and counting waves.
 The number of waves is displayed at the left-top corner of the screen.